jacoblinden/volvoQAIntervju/README.md

 ## Test
 The tests are designed is such a way that they run in parallel and on different browsers.

-To avoid issue with breaking when titles, text etc changes the tests are designed to be loose and not to break, while still providing value.
+To avoid issue with breaking when titles, text etc changes.
+The tests are designed to be loose and not to break, while still providing value.
 E.G instead of checking for a specific title, the test checks for a title that exists and is not empty.

-Ive also decided to test the 404 page as the link tests depends on that that page is working.
+Ive also decided to test the 404 page as the link tests depends on that, that page is working.
 To mitigate that the page would break and these tests to give false positives i have added a test for the 404 page.

+In additions some custom matchers has been created.

 ### Results
 - Some test have been found to break, the font on firefox browser is not exactly the same as edge and chrome.
 This causes the test to fail.
 - Some internal links have the complete url instead of a relative url.
 This causes the test to fail.
 Which is an styling issue.

 ### Limitations
 As of the limitation in time i have not tested everything that i would have liked to.
-However i tried to show how i would do it.
-Just one text instead of several etc.
+However i tried to demonstrate how i would do it.
+Testing one component of a type instead of all.

 ### Improvements
 - Tests more specific on attributes and properties.